Mariusz071/PowerApp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+For now it's only mobile friendly, desktop view will be added in the future.

 PowerApp - web application to monitor and store your gym progress and workouts.